SHRS fellowship 2019

 Doctor Cheryl Teres will start this study in Barcelona, Spain at the institution of Professor Antonio Berruezo.
 This is an important project that will add to our understanding how modern IT can be of value to our daily clinical work.

-Doctor Teres will start her work in Barcelona in automn 2018.
-Thereafter she will return at the institution currently working, the university hospital in Geneva under the guidance of Professor Dipen Shah.
+Doctor Teres started her work in Barcelona in automn 2018.
+Thereafter she will return at the university hospital in Geneva and continue her work under the guidance of Professor Dipen Shah.

 Cheryl Teres, M.D.